Popover (GUI)

 This popover belongs to the status bar of gedit.
 It contains two checkboxes and a radio button.

 A popover is a container-type graphical control element that hovers over its parent window.
 It can contain various other graphical control elements such as checkboxes, radio buttons, or list boxes.
 Like any container-type graphical control element, it is meant to group elements that belong together.

 Popover graphical control elements were introduced in GTK+ 3.12.

 Apple included popovers in their human interface guidelines.
 Popovers are in use on the web.
 Bootstrap has a component to create popovers, similar to those found in iOS.

-When hovering a link in Wikipedia, by default, there is a popup of page preview that is in a way popover: it includes a button and it has more content than in tooltip.
+When hovering a link in Wikipedia, by default, there is a popup of page preview that is in a way a popover: it includes a button and it has more content than in tooltip.